 - Learning occurs in an inquisitive, cooperative and nurturing atmosphere.
-Students increase their own knowledge through self- and teacher-initiated experiences.
+Students build their own knowledge through self- and teacher-initiated experiences.

-- Learning takes place through the senses.
-Students learn through manipulating materials and interacting with others.
-These meaningful experiences are precursors to the abstract understanding of ideas.
+- Learning is experiential, taking place using all of the senses.
+Particularly during the early years of a Montessori education, students learn through manipulating materials and interacting with others.
+These meaningful experiences serve as precursors for developing an understanding of more abstract concepts.

 - The individual is considered as a whole.
-The physical, emotional, social, aesthetic and cognitive needs and interests are inseparable and equally important.
+Physical, emotional, social, aesthetic and cognitive needs and interests are inseparable and equally important.